 How to Prepare for Your Private Lessons

-Our target audience for this article are students who take private lessons.
-The advice in this article would not apply to people who take group lessons.
+The advice in this article would not apply to people who take Japanese group lessons since you have to follow the pace of the class.

 Private Lessons Allow You To Prepare For Lessons